SeeedDocument/Seeed-WiKi/docs/mbed.md

 ## Product  List
 ---

-Here is the list of the Wio Board you can find in the Seeed WiKi.
-The list will be constently updated.
+Here is the list of the mbed Boards you can find in the Seeed WiKi.
+The list will be constantly updated.

 - [Arch BLE](/Arch_BLE/)
 - [Arch GPRS V2](/Arch_GPRS_V2/)